Consensys/linea-ens/README.md

 - NodeJs v18.x.
 - pnpm v9.x
-- yarn for the l2-contracts package only
+- yarn for the linea-ens-contracts package only

 ## Packages

+### linea-ens-resolver

+The linea-ens-resolver contract that is built on top of [linea-state-verifier](./packages/packages/linea-state-verifier) and verify Linea ENS data (domain names, metadata etc).

+More documentation available in [linea-ens-resolver/README.md](./packages/linea-ens-resolver/README.md)

-### l1/l2 contracts
+### linea-ens-contracts

-The l1-contracts intented to be deployed on L1 (Ethereum) implements the proposed protocol, with functions to return the gateway address and required prefix for a query, and to verify the response from the gateway.

-The l2-contracts intented to be deployed on L2 (Linea) stores and returns the data necessary to resolve an domain name.
+The linea-ens-contracts contracts intented to be deployed on L2 (Linea) stores and returns the data necessary to resolve an domain name and more data related to ENS.

-More Smart Contracts documentation available in [./packages/l1-contracts/README.md](./packages/l1-contracts/README.md) and [./packages/l2-contracts/README.md](./packages/l2-contracts/README.md)
+More documentation available in [linea-ens-contracts/README.md](./packages/linea-ens-contracts/README.md)

-### gateway
+### linea-ccip-gateway

-A node-based gateway server that answers queries for L2 Gateway function calls relating to Linea-based L2 resolvers.
+A node-based gateway server that answers queries from L1 Gateway function calls relating to Linea-based L2 contracts.

-### ens-app-v3
+### linea-ens-app

-The Linea NS frontend forked from [ens-app-v3](https://github.com/ensdomains/ens-app-v3)
+The Linea ENS frontend forked from [ens-app-v3](https://github.com/ensdomains/ens-app-v3)

-### ens-subgraph
+### linea-ens-subgraph

-The Linea NS subgrah consumed by the frontend, adapted from [ens-subgraph](https://github.com/ensdomains/ens-subgraph)
+The Linea ENS subgrah consumed by the frontend, adapted from [ens-subgraph](https://github.com/ensdomains/ens-subgraph)

-### linea-verifier
+### linea-state-verifier

-The linea verifier contracts are responsible for checking the proofs and values returned by the gateway for specific slots values stored on Linea, adapted from [evm-verifier](https://github.com/ensdomains/evmgateway/tree/main/evm-verifier)
+The linea state verifier contracts are responsible for checking values using sparse merkle proofs returned by the linea-ccip-gateway for specific slots values stored on Linea, adapted from [evm-verifier](https://github.com/ensdomains/evmgateway/tree/main/evm-verifier)

-### poh-verifier
+### poh-signer-api

-A NestJS API responsible for signing a message aknowledging an address has passed the POH process, the signature created is then checked by the poh verifier in the l2-contracts.
+A NestJS API responsible for signing a message aknowledging an address has passed the POH process, the signature created is then checked by the poh signer api in the linea-ens-contracts.

 ## Deployed contracts

-Check the deployment folders in [./packages/l1-contracts/deployments](./packages/l1-contracts/deployments) and [./packages/l2-contracts/deployments](./packages/l2-contracts/deployments)
+Check the deployment folders in [./packages/linea-ens-resolver/deployments](./packages/linea-ens-resolver/deployments) and [./packages/linea-ens-contracts/deployments](./packages/linea-ens-contracts/deployments)

 For detailed information about each package, please check their own Readme file.